harcokuppens/clean-classic-helloworld/README.md

 git update-index --assume-unchanged HelloWorld.prj
 ```

 then git will ignore all future changes.
+Important to note that this is applied to
+your local git index only, and you cannot "commit" the assume-unchanged property.
+This means that you have to repeat this command for every clone location of the
+repository.

-For an occusional change you have to undo
+For an occusional change you have to undo this setting commit a change and apply this
-this setting commit a change and apply this setting again:
+setting again:

 ```bash
 git update-index --no-assume-unchanged